 • Difficulty with communication does not prevent anyone from accessing medical assistance in dying.
-Your health care provider will ensure that someone is there to help you communicate.
+Your health care provider will ensure that someone is there to help you communicate and understand the process and information provided to you.

 Q. What if my family does not agree with my decision to access medical assistance in dying?
 How can I help them understand my decision?